School buses by country: Models

 Some Chinese bus manufacturers have developed school bus models to be purchased by Chinese schools.
 Yutong, for example, designed the ZK6100DA model, which was described as a "big-nose school bus" with a "classic western-style appearance" and "the highest safety rating of all school bus products in China" in a 2011 China Daily article.
 FAW Bus and Coach has developed a similar model, the CA6750, which can hold 37 students.
 In addition to large school buses, minibuses are produced by various manufacturers.
 Chengdu Automobile Factory produces the "Chendu School bus", and Maxus produces the "Maxus V80 School bus".
 The models can hold 24 and 16 students, respectively.

 In February 2012, the potential of American-imported school buses was explored as several American manufacturers, including Blue Bird Corporation and Navistar International, displayed buses at the Beijing International School Bus Exhibition.

 Hong Kong

 In Hong Kong, younger students are transported between their homes and schools by "nanny vans".
 These vehicles are typically van-based and are smaller than a minibus.
 When nanny vans originated, they were regulated primarily by the schools and the van drivers.
-Today, in the interest of safety, nanny vans are government-regulated vehicles that run on fixed routes.
+Today, in the interest of safety, nanny vans are government-regulated vehicles that run on fixed routes, and most of schools use coaches for school bus instead of nanny vans.